oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

 ## Task 3: Create the Network

+This task guides you through the process of running the network stack, which will allow you to define a VCN, subnets to support EBS Cloud Manager deployment, as well as the subnets for the first environment category.
+Additionally, you will configure security rules, and deploy gateways required to support a secured EBS workload deployment.

 The following diagram depicts a virtual cloud network with all subnets required for running EBS workloads and EBS Cloud Manager.
 The network stack can be deployed multiple times, one for each environment category.

 ![Diagram of the landing zone network](images/network-diagram.png)